 WHAT IS OUR COVID-19 POLICY?

-- Reusable bags are permitted, but please do not shop with them or put them on the checkout counter.
-Please bag your own groceries.
+- Reusable bags are permitted and you may now shop with them or put them on the checkout counter.

-- Are not taking re-usable cups at the bistro
+- We are not taking re-usable cups at the bistro.

 - Have increased our sanitation procedures and have added a hand sanitizer station at the main entrance and on our bistro patio

 - Are asking anyone who feels ill, or is around anyone who is ill, to stay home

 - The bistro is open for dine-in with covered, outdoor seating, minimal indoor seating, and take-out.

 - Please follow us on social media for timely announcements.

 Yes, we do!
 Please visit our cranberry event page for more information!